-According to a 1996 Asbestos Survey conducted in several of the buildings, the presence of asbestos containing materials (ACM) including pipe insulation and various other materials was documented.
+A 1996 Asbestos Survey conducted in several of the buildings documented the presence of asbestos containing materials (ACM) including pipe insulation and various other materials.
 In September 2020, NYSDEC formally requested that EPA perform a removal assessment at the site because of the potential threat posed by the presence of asbestos in building remnants.

 In fall 2020, EPA posted signs to warn the public about the hazards associated with the site, installed a chain link fence and boarded up entry points into the buildings.
 While securing the site, EPA inspected the facility and found drums containing hazardous substances.
 The drums were tested and sent